humanmade/altis-enhanced-search/docs/README.md

 - DOC
 - DOCX

+To disable the indexing of document content, set the `modules.search.index-documents` settings to `false`.

 It is also possible to modify the specific fields stored for each post to provide extra search data that is not included by default.
 See [Search Index Modification](posts-index-modification.md) for details.

 Elasticsearch is used to provide the search index, as such as a developer you can make direct use of Elasticsearch for advanced feature development.
 See [Using Elasticsearch](using-elasticsearch.md) for details.